May Henriquez: Biography

 Henriquez was born May Alvarez Correa on 6 May 1915 in Willemstad, Curaçao, in a family of Sephardi merchants.
 Her father was co-founder of Maduro & Curiel's Bank and her mother was a member of the Maduro family.
 At home, the language was Papiamentu.
 After finishing high school, she was privately taught by minister H.E.
 Eldermans who helped develop her interest for the arts.
-At age of 20, she married Max Henriquez, an engineer for Royal Dutch Shell in Venezuela, and they moved to Lagunillas, Venezuela.
+At the age of 20, she married Max Henriquez, an engineer for Royal Dutch Shell in Venezuela, and they moved to Lagunillas, Venezuela.

 During World War II, her husband started to work for Maduro & Curiel's Bank, they returned to Curaçao and took up residence near Landhuis Bloemhof.
 In 1947, they moved to Caracas for business, where Henriquez enrolled in a sculpturing course with Ernest Maragall.
 Between 1949 and 1953, she would spend several months a year in Paris at the Académie de la Grande Chaumière, where she was taught by Ossip Zadkine.